-- Evidence suggests that performance of year 7 pupils can remain static or even decline.
+Evidence suggests that performance of year 7 pupils can remain static or even decline.
 What might be the factors involved?

-- Learners lose the consistent pastoral and academic overview of their progress by a class teacher.
+Learners lose the consistent pastoral and academic overview of their progress by a class teacher.

-- Learners must shoulder the additional stresses of new social groups, new physical environments and organisational demands.
+Learners must shoulder the additional stresses of new social groups, new physical environments and organisational demands.

-- Learners must deal with a broader curriculum and range of teaching styles.
+Learners must deal with a broader curriculum and range of teaching styles.

-- Basic literacy skills are no longer a focus of teaching, unless pupils have very weak literacy skills and receive additional support.
+Basic literacy skills are no longer a focus of teaching, unless pupils have VERY weak literacy skills and receive additional support.

-It’s essential that these children arrive at High School with the basic skills in literacy and maths, apart from this, what else can be done to ensure the best possible start?
+It’s essential though that these children arrive at High School with basic skills in literacy and maths, more importantly the FLUENCY so that they can keep up.

-The following might make it difficult for student with SpLD and each profile will be unique but with elements of:
+The following might make it difficult for students with SpLD and each profile will be unique but with difficulties in:

-- Tme: managing time, sequencing, organisation,
+Tme: managing time, sequencing, organisation,

-- Basic skills: impacted by memory, processing speed, self-regulation, attention, fatigue
+Basic skills: impacted by memory, processing speed, self-regulation, attention, fatigue.

-- Spatial Awareness (simply getting around school)
+Spatial Awareness (simply getting around school).

-- Sensory needs (which impact on attention, therefore memory and basic skills).
+Sensory needs (which impact on attention, therefore memory and basic skills).
 Sensory needs also come into play at play and lunch time, is the child sensitive to noise, doesn’t like crowds?

 Relationships are key to a smooth transition and the ideal situation is where the pupil, parent/carer, original school and receiving school are all working together to support the child.

-A detailed One Page Profile ensures that everyone knows key information about the child, provides a positive frame, focuses on moving forward and puts the child at the centre, drawing upon the experise of the young person and their family.
+A detailed One Page Profile ensures that everyone knows key information about the child, provides a positive framework, focuses on moving forward and puts the child at the centre, drawing upon the experise of the young person and their family.

-It may help the child to have additional vists with the school, meet staff and other children who are attending, Hawes even suggests arranging pen pals with other dyslexic children which I think is a nice idea.
+It may help the child to have additional vists with the school, meeting staff and other children who are attending, Hawes even suggests arranging pen pals with other dyslexic children which I think is a nice idea.

 Beccie Hawes suggests a ‘buffet’ approach rather than ‘set menu’.
 The child is changing, the environment is new – emphasis is on flexibilty.
 Things that worked for the child before may not now.
-Review provision constantly.
+Review and amend provision constantly.